-The United Nations Security Council called in February for a probe into atrocities against opponents of Gadhafi's regime.
-Moreno-Ocampo could not have opened an investigation without the U.N. approval because Libya does not recognize the court's jurisdiction and has not ratified its founding treaty.
+Moreno-Ocampo required U.N. approval for his investigation because Libya does not recognize the court's jurisdiction and has not ratified its founding treaty.

 Moammar Gadhafi is only the second head of state indicted by the court after Sudanese leader Omar al-Bashir, who has been charged with genocide for allegedly masterminding widespread attacks on civilians in the Darfur region.
 Al-Bashir has refused to accept the court's jurisdiction and remains at large.